abdullahms03/git-basics/README.md

 ### Git checkout

-Checkout the branch or file or commit on it's state\
+Update the working directory with some other state (branch or file or commit)

 eg., checkout the state of change from last commit
 #### With file name